 Parameter Units Function Laser1 Enable or Disable Indicates how laser 1 has been set in the CONFIG menu.
 Laser2 Enable or Disable Indicates how laser 2 has been set in the CONFIG menu.
 RFDriveA RFDriveB RFDriveC RFDriveD dB Indicates how the RF drive level at the RF inputs are actually set in the CONFIG menu.
-Clk_Src Indpend, Master, or Slave Indicates how the clock signal has been set in the CONFIG menu.
-Indpend - The transmitter generates the clock signal but does not send it outside the module.
+Clk_Src Indpend, Master, or Indicates how the clock signal has been set in the CONFIG menu.
+Slave Indpend - The transmitter generates the clock signal but does not send it outside the module.
 Master - The transmitter generates its own clock signal and sends it out.
 Slave - Uses the clock input supplied from the backplane, typically from another transmitter in Master mode.
 If the clock is not present clock alarms are generated.
-NoiseSup On or Off Indicates if noise suppression is set to On or Off in the CONFIG menu.